 Leaving Michigan: College Career

-Morris went on to play for Iowa State Cyclones, following his successful high school career.
-The transition to a different state’s college wasn’t easy for him.
+Morris went on to play for Iowa State Cyclones following his successful high school career.
+However, the transition to a different state’s college wasn’t easy for him.

 A much bigger DeAndre Kane would often bump into him & elbow him, calling him a rookie.
 Morris answered these taunts by using his brain during games and becoming a first-choice player for the team.